 How to Get the Smell out of Furniture Fabric

 I have a personal rule that I don’t upcycle pieces that are upholstered unless they are in amazing shape.
-However, there are times where you need to de-stank a piece you couldn’t resist or well-loved piece of furniture in your home.
+However, there are times where you need to de-stank a piece you couldn’t resist or a well-loved piece of furniture in your home.

 How to Remove the Smell from Fabric-Covered Chairs

 For fabric covered chairs, I would take off the fabric and wash it on a gentle cycle or by hand with Woolite.
 Then, I’d replace any stuffing (check here for foam) before you staple on the fabric again.
 This way, you can rest assured that you know exactly what is in that foam padding!
-(That episode of Friends with the rat in red chair comes to mind!)
+(That episode of Friends with the rat in the red chair comes to mind!)

 How to Get the Smell Out of a Couch

 First, you need to decide what parts of the couch could be replaced.
 I have replaced the cushions in three separate couches with fabulous results from The Foam Factory here.
 They have directions online to measure your couch cushions.
 You send in the measurements with your order and in a matter of a few days, they send you new cushions.
 I’ve been very pleased and have gotten a lot more life out of several furniture pieces.

 After ordering your cushions, you want to wash the cushion covers.
 You can do this by hand with detergent or I have actually put couch cushion covers in the washer on the gentle cycle.
 Do not put your couch cushion covers in the dryer.
 I put mine around the tops of my kitchen chairs and let them air out to dry.

 Wipe down the rest of the couch with water and detergent.
 After it has dried, spray it with the essential oil blend and water I used above.
 Shake it well before use.